I. Stephanie Boyce

-Ingrid Stephanie Boyce FKC (born 1972) is a British solicitor.
-From March 2021 to October 2022, she was President of the Law Society.
+Ingrid Stephanie Boyce (born 1972) is a British solicitor.
+From March 2021 to October 2022, she was the president of the Law Society.

-She made history as the first person of colour and first Black President of the Law Society of England and Wales, leading one of the world’s oldest legal institutions through a time of transformation.
-Her leadership, grounded in integrity, inclusion, and public service, has reshaped perceptions of the legal profession and inspired a generation to lead with purpose.
+She made history as the first person of colour and first Black president of the Law Society of England and Wales.
+During her leadership, she oversaw the Law Society undergoing an organizational change and promoted initiatives related to diversity, inclusion, and public service.

 Life

 Boyce is of Caribbean descent.
 Her mother, born on the island of Saint Vincent in Saint Vincent and the Grenadines, came to England aged 15 in 1967 to join her parents, who had emigrated there.
-Boyce's father had come to the UK from Barbados three years earlier.
+Boyce's father had come to the United Kingdom from Barbados three years earlier.
 Boyce was born in Aylesbury, where she was brought up in a single-parent household on a council estate.
 The footballer Emmerson Boyce is her younger brother.
-When she was in her teens, the family relocated to the United States, where she lived for six years before returning to the UK to study law.
+When she was in her teens, the family relocated to the United States, where she lived for six years before returning to the United Kingdom to study law.
 She gained a law degree from London Guildhall University in 1999, and subsequently passed the Legal Practice Course at the College of Law, Guildford.
 She was admitted as a solicitor in 2002.
-In 2010 she gained a  Master of Laws LLM  in public law and global governance from King’s College London.
+In 2010, she gained a  Master of Laws LLM  in public law and global governance from King's College London.

 She is the director of Stephanie Boyce Consulting Limited (10866503 - incorporated on 14 July 2017), a micro-entity company.

 Boyce is a commissioner of the National Preparedness Commission and the Shinkwin Commission.
 She was a member of the independent taskforce commissioned by HM Treasury and the Department for Business, Energy and Industrial Strategy to boost socio-economic diversity at senior levels in UK financial and professional services.

 Law Society

-Boyce was elected Deputy Vice President of the Law Society in 2019, taking up the post in July 2019.
+Boyce was elected deputy vice president of the Law Society in 2019, taking up the post in July 2019.
 She became the society's vice president in 2020.
-In March 2021 she made history as the 177th President of the Law Society of England and Wales, the sixth woman, and the first person of colour to hold this position.
+In March 2021, she made history as the 177th president of the Law Society of England and Wales, the sixth woman, and the first person of colour to hold this position.
 She was the second in-house solicitor to become president in almost 50 years.

-In May 2021 Boyce said that Priti Patel's plans to penalise asylum seekers who arrived in the United Kingdom by "so-called irregular routes" risked a "two-tier asylum system" in breach of international law and the Refugee Convention.
+In May 2021, Boyce said that Priti Patel's plans to penalise asylum seekers who arrived in the United Kingdom by "so-called irregular routes" risked a "two-tier asylum system" in breach of international law and the Refugee Convention.
 After the Queen's Speech at the 2021 State Opening of Parliament announced government plans to limit judicial review in England and Wales, she said that the proposals "would allow unlawful acts by government or public bodies to be untouched or untouchable" and "risk taking power away from citizens".